Fudge: Varieties

 Fudge-making has evolved a variety of flavors and additives.
-The favored flavors vary by location: in the United States, chocolate is a default flavor, with peanut butter and maple as alternatives.
+Flavors vary by location: in the United States, chocolate is a default flavor, with peanut butter and maple as alternatives.
 When it is made from brown sugar, it is called penuche and is typically found in New England and the Southern States.

 In the UK, rum-and-raisin, clotted cream and salted-caramel are popular flavours.
 Fudge shares similarities with tablet, a confection with similar ingredients but a grainy, brittle texture.